 Illegal gold is the most lucrative way for drug cartels, terrorist groups, arms traffickers, the mafia, unscrupulous bankers as well as international gold traders and brokers to launder money because, contrary to cocaine, gold that’s “legal” looks exactly like illegal gold.
-Consumers participate at the top of the money laundering chain when they purchase gold watches and jewelry from luxury shops, unknowingly contributing to deforestation, pollution and violence; ecocide and ethnocide in indigenous territories.
+Consumers participate at the top of the money laundering chain when they purchase gold watches and jewelry from shops, unknowingly contributing to deforestation, pollution and violence; ecocide and ethnocide in indigenous territories.

 Since 2007, illegal Gold has taken the place of drugs as the principal income source for organized crime and the growing demand for gold has generated a violent illicit commerce more difficult to track than drugs.
 These brutal actors have infiltrated every aspect of the supply chain from extorting the gold miners prospecting in muddy ponds up through bribing gold traders, mining officials, customs officers, smelters and refineries.
 Banks and the luxury goods industry often look the other way and claim not to know the criminal source of the gold.

-Criminal groups and drug cartels oversee gold mining operations, buy blood gold with the illicit cash proceeds from their activities, falsifying documents to sell it through a shell company that contacts a refinery in the US or Europe which buys the gold and wires “legal” money to a bank account.
+Criminal groups and drug cartels oversee gold mining operations, buy blood gold with the illicit cash proceeds from their activities, falsifying documents to sell it through a shell company that contacts a refinery in the US or Europe which buys the gold and then wires “legal” money to a bank account.
 Finally the now untraceable gold is bought by Cartier and others.
-Blood gold is fashioned into luxury jewelry and sold in opulent boutiques in the world’s major cities while indigenous peoples in the world’s rainforests face ecological devastation and disease from gold mining in their territories.
+Blood gold is fashioned into jewelry and sold in boutiques in the world’s major cities while indigenous peoples in the world’s rainforests face ecological devastation and disease from gold mining in their territories.

-The Cartier Foundation is closed because of the pandemic but the speeches and accolades can be heard online.
 It’s easy to be deluded by the museum-like façade of the Cartier Foundation as they host “The Night of Uncertainty” to inaugurate the exhibition “The Yanomami Struggle ” with Yanomami leaders speaking about creating partnerships with people in Europe to protect their rainforest.
 Once you’ve clicked on Cartier.com and scrolled past the gold jewelry, gold watches and accessories, you can click on “Fondation Cartier” in the lower corner to read these astounding, greenwashing lines: “These times give us the opportunity to explore subjects we find relevant, such as the environment or the defense of indigenous peoples, and to bring them into focus again […] or soon, as a tribute to trees, those great protagonists of the living world.” and, scrolling further down there’s “Night of Uncertainty – Watch The Night of the Yanomami, available now in video.”

 It becomes evident that the Yanomami spokesmen, the NGO Survival and others involved in this project have made an alliance with the devil when you read this interview by Caroline Lebrun with the Cartier Foundation’s General Director Hervé Chandès: